funkhaus/vuehaus/README.md

 ### Images with Videos

-All images in Vuepress have an associated video URL (saved as a metafield called `custom_video_url`).
+All images in Vuehaus have an associated video URL (saved as a metafield called `custom_video_url`).
 You can access this in a serialized image in Vuex with `image.videoUrl`.

 ### Shared Styles

-Vuepress supports SCSS out of the box, and comes with a style vars file in `src/styles/_vars.scss` and the base styling for the entire site in `src/styles/_base.scss`.
+Vuehaus supports SCSS out of the box, and comes with a style vars file in `src/styles/_vars.scss` and the base styling for the entire site in `src/styles/_base.scss`.

 You can import the vars file in any Vue template like this: